-- The Tier Two copay applies to brand name drugs that are on Aetna's Preferred Drug List. - The Tier Three copay applies to brand name drugs that are not on the list.
+- The deductible and Tier Two copay applies to brand name drugs that are on Aetna's Preferred Drug List. - The deductible and Tier Three copay applies to brand name drugs that are not on the list.

-Tier Four copays apply to specialty medications.
-Specialty medications are generally oral, topical, inhaled or injected medicines that require special shipping and handling (such as refrigeration).
+Tier Four copays apply to specialty medications, after you have met your deductible.
+Specialty medications are generally oral, topical, inhaled, or injected medicines that require special shipping and handling (such as refrigeration).
 CVS Specialty Pharmacy fills prescriptions for specialty drugs.